 But, is there marketing value in LinkedIn hashtags?
 Or is it just to be ironic like most usage on Facebook?

-I did a quick search on the Google to see if anyone had done any research on the effectiveness of using hashtags on LinkedIn, but all I mainly found was “advice” on how to use them.
-Some of it is great advice and I’ll include at the end of this post.
+I did a quick search on Google to see if anyone had done any research on the effectiveness of using hashtags on LinkedIn, but all I mainly found was “advice” on how to use them.
+Some of it is great advice and I’ll include it at the end of this post.